fivexl/website/content/blog/s3-server-access-logging-date-partitioning/index.md

 ```
 This way Athena will only scan the logs for the specified date and will not incur any additional cost for scanning the entire log bucket (as it happens by default).

-If you have any questions or suggestions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/alexey-eremin/).
+If you have any questions or suggestions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/alexey-eremin/), or on [Twitter](https://twitter.com/AA_Eremin)

 # TODO:
 - [ ] Add link to the terraform module